To say that BioWare’s latest game – Anthem – was a disaster on launch might be underselling it.

 That’s right.
 EA is as universally hated as your ISP.
 Let that sink in.

-It seems that the rapidly growing tech industry is particularly prone to this type of overtime scheduling.
-Alibaba's Jack Ma recently came out in support of the 996 schedule (9am to 9pm, 6 days a week), sparking significant backlash.
+It seems that the rapidly growing tech industry is prone to this type of overtime scheduling, but not alone in it.
+Alibaba’s Jack Ma recently came out in support of the 996 schedule (9am to 9pm, 6 days a week), sparking significant backlash.

 Class-action lawsuits were brought against EA over such unhealthy practices, who settled for $15.6 million and $14.9 million with game artists and programmers, respectively.

 EA has since claimed multiple times to be changing this part of their corporate culture, but if BioWare’s anonymous 2019 accounts of workplace anxiety, depression, stress leave and outright abandonment are any indication, they have their work cut out for them.

 In season 2 of our Voices of Customer Experience Podcast, we interviewed Annette Franz, CEO of CX Journey and ardent believer that “employee happiness equals customer happiness”.
 Not acting on the concerns and pains of your respondents is one of her “seven deadly sins” of employee and customer experience.